 Description: Advanced students will review all ten tenses introduced in the first two years of the Spanish program.
-In addition, new tenses will be introduced with special emphasis on the use of the subjunctive.
+In addition, new tenses will be introduced with special emphasis on the use of the Subjunctive.
 Students will also expand their vocabulary and will learn more detailed grammar.
 Alternating culture lessons will be infused throughout the year as well.
-Students will also read a short novel appropriate to their grammar and reading level.
+Students will also read short novels based on popular stories from "El Conde Lucanor " with vast vocabulary words and a moral at the end of each different story which helps the students with comprehension and critical thinking.
+Students are trained to achieve understanding beyond the literal translation.

-Student Activities: The study of 15 tenses; intensive oral and written grammar exercises; student's presentation of grammar and culture.
+Student Activities: The study of 15 tenses; intensive oral and written grammar exercises; student's presentation of grammar and culture projects.